Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 This method works best when:

-It’s a flexible, powerful way to handle bulk price & stock changes without custom development.
+It’s a flexible way to handle bulk price and stock changes without custom development.

 Pros Cons

-Supports bulk updates across many products Requires confidence in using spreadsheet tools
+Supports bulk updates across many products Requires comfort with spreadsheet tools

 Covers all product attributes and data types Prone to formatting or mapping errors during import